semrush/intergalactic/website/docs/data-display/stacked-bar-chart/stacked-bar-chart.md

 Edge cases for stacked bar chart align with those of the [Bar chart](/data-display/bar-chart/bar-chart#edge-cases).

-## Initial loading
+## Initial data loading

-For loading details, refer to the [Bar chart guide](/data-display/bar-chart/bar-chart#initial-loading).
+For loading details, refer to the [Bar chart guide](/data-display/bar-chart/bar-chart#initial-data-loading).

 ## Usage in UX/UI